Garden Studio vs Home Office: Why Remote Workers Are Making the Switch

 It's the setup.

-Garden studios work because they create a clean rule a home office can’t: you enter work mode - and you exit it.
+Garden studios - and more broadly, a backyard office setup - work because they create a clean rule a home office can’t: you enter work mode - and you exit it.

 That physical separation reduces friction automatically: